Skip to main content

 Key Takeaways

-Why Many Websites Quietly Lose Money
+Why Good-Looking Websites Still Lose Money

-What Lighthouse Really Is
+What Lighthouse Really Checks

 Why the Check Saves Real Money

-Case Study: Local Studio with Sluggish Website
+Case Study: Local Studio with a Sluggish Website

 What Negates Lighthouse's Value